 for THE DEEPEST DISCOUNTS around.
 Really.

 (2) If you are planning to visit this zoo twice or in combination with another city zoo or the aquarium, you should DEFINITELY become a member to save BIG.
-A premium dual membership is just $125; and a premium family membership is just $195 and entitles you to unlimited free admission to ALL FIVE WCS WILDLIFE PARKS (Bronx Zoo, New York Aquarium, Central Park, Prospect Park, and the Queens Zoo) for two adults and all children plus unlimited free Bronx Zoo attraction passes (these can be pricey), unlimited parking at the Bronx Zoo and NY Aquarium, a free t-shirt and much more.
-Consider that the Bronx Zoo charges $19.95 per person just to walk (general admission) in the door and doesn't include any special attraction passes, which you WILL want!
-You can also purchase a family membership for $155 or an individual membership for $75 which includes unlimited admissions but doesn't include free parking or attractions.
+A Dual Zoos Plus membership is $129.99 and allows free entry for two people for one year to the 4 zoos and includes access to all Bronx Zoo attractions.
+A Family Zoos Plus membership is just $199.95 and entitles you to unlimited free admission to ALL four WCS WILDLIFE PARKS (Bronx Zoo, Central Park, Prospect Park, and the Queens Zoo) for two adults and four children plus unlimited free Bronx Zoo attraction passes (these can be pricey).
+There are several other membership categories that include free parking and more!
+Consider that the Bronx Zoo charges $36.95 for "Total Experience" tickets for adults.

 (3) Show your Cool Culture Card (Coolculture.org) and gain free admission!

 (5) If you are an Optimum Rewards member, (you purchase your telephone, computer, and cable through Optimum), save 20% on Total Experience Tickets.
 Log on to optimumrewards.com for details.

 Automobile Association of America) and get a discount.